subvertnormality/mosaic/README.md

 ### Options

 Various aspects of Mosaic can be configured from the param section on your Norns, under the Mosaic section.
-This flexibility allows you to tailor the sequencer’s behavior to match your creative needs.
+This flexibility allows you to tailor the sequencer's behavior to match your creative needs.

 #### Sequencer Options